alexandros3015/tabler/README.md

 Enter either a or g (arithmetic or geometric).
 Arithmetic Structure: `f(n) = mn + b`
 Geometric Stucture: `f(n) = b(m)^n`
+Use `--remove` to remove the file `data.txt` after running the script. data.txt contains the file

 ## gnuplot